Edema refers to swelling due to fluid buildup in bodily tissues. It is common in the skin but can affect the brain

 There are many types of edema.
 Each one can indicate a range of further health conditions.

 - Peripheral edema: This affects the feet, ankles, legs, hands, and arms.
-Symptoms include swelling, puffiness, and difficulty moving certain parts of the body.
+Symptoms include swelling, puffiness, and difficulty moving certain body parts.

 - Cerebral edema: This occurs in the brain.
 It can happen for a range of reasons, many of which are potentially life threatening.
 Symptoms include:

 - Macular edema: This is a serious complication of diabetic retinopathy.
 Swelling occurs in the macula, which is the part of the eye that enables detailed, central vision.
 The person may notice changes to their central vision and how they see colors.